DistributedCollective/Sovryn-frontend/README.md

 ### Which Branch?

 The `development` branch acts as a testnet containing the latest changes.
-The `master` branch is production branch for the **live.sovryn.app**.
+The `master` branch is production branch for the **alpha.sovryn.app**.
 Depending on your feature you are contributing with, select the proper branch as a starting point.
 Most of the time, it will be the `development` branch unless you provide hotfixes or features that should be released before other features - then it can be `master`.
 By doing so, we merge all features to `development` and then `development` to `master` to make one big release batch.

 **All** bug fixes should be sent to the latest stable `master` branch.
 Bug fixes should never be sent to the development branch unless they fix features that exist only in the upcoming release.